robertwtucker/kfinderapp-ios/README.md

 * Build automation

 ## License
-This project is being released under the [MIT License](https://opensource.org/licenses/MIT) so that others may also benefit from the things I've learned along the way (not likely, but that's the goal :wink:).
+This project is being released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) so that others may also benefit from the things I've learned along the way (not likely, but that's the goal :wink:).